mdbs99/aws/README.md

 There is only one dependency: [Synapse](http://synapse.ararat.cz/doku.php/download)

 Synapse is used as HTTP client.
-You can customize or create a new client using another lib like lNet, fpHttp, whatever.
+You can customize or create a new client using another lib like lNet, fpHttpClient, whatever.

 ## Got questions?